ygaurav410/MITS-IDS-Project/README.md

 ## Summary

-You’ve now built and deployed a **complete host-based intrusion detection setup** on Kali Linux integrating:
+We’ve now built and deployed a **complete host-based intrusion detection setup** on Kali Linux integrating:

 - **Suricata** for packet analysis
 - **MongoDB** for structured alert storage